Built-In-Flutter/BuiltInFlutter-Task-2/README.md

 4. Text
 5. Column or Row
 6. Image or Circle avatar
-7. Divider (This widget may be new to you, try googling or mention your difficulties in the #help channel.
-After all googling is also a tech skill😜)
+7. Divider (This widget might be new to you, try googling around or mention your difficulties in the #help channel)
+#### "After all googling is also a tech skill😜"

 Make sure that you include these 6 Widgets in your Project.